Scroll Stitch

 How to hand embroider Scroll Stitch

-Scroll stitch instructions step 1Work the scroll stitch from left to right along the line.
+Work the scroll stitch from left to right along the line.

-Bring your needle out of the fabric on the left, move along the line slightly and insert your needle on the line in a diagonal position pointing left — taking a small bit of the fabric.
+Bring your needle out of the fabric on the left, move along the line slightly and insert your needle on the line in a diagonal position, pointing left, taking a small bit of the fabric.

-Scroll stitch instructions step 2With the thread wrapped behind and under the needle, pull through the fabric.
+With the thread wrapped behind and under the needle, pull it through the fabric.
 As you work along the line, do not pull the loop too tightly.

-Scroll stitch instructions step 3This sample was worked using perle # 5 cotton.
+This sample was worked using perle # 5 cotton.
 However, experiment with different threads, as this stitch looks good worked in thicker threads or even a fine ribbon.

-Novelty threads often work well with this stitch so do experiment a bit.
+Novelty threads often work well with this stitch, so do experiment a bit.

 Thread Twisties!

-Experimenting with different threads can be expensive, as you would normally have to buy a whole skein of each type of thread.
-So I have made up my thread twisties which are a combination of different threads to use in creative hand embroidery.
+Experimenting with different threads can be expensive.
+You would normally have to buy a whole skein of each type of thread.
+My thread twisties are a combination of different threads to use in creative hand embroidery.
 These enable you to try out stitching with something other than stranded cotton.
 For the price of just a few skeins, you can experiment with a bundle of threads of luscious colours and many different textures.

 These are creative embroiders threads.
 With them, I hope to encourage you to experiment.
 Each Twistie is a thread bundle containing silk, cotton, rayon and wool.
 Threads range from extra fine (the same thickness as 1 strand of embroidery floss) to chunky couchable textured yarns.
-All threads have a soft and manageable drape so that twisting them around a needle makes experimental hand embroidery an interesting journey rather than a battle.
+All threads have a soft and manageable drape.
+Twisting them around a needle makes experimental hand embroidery an interesting journey rather than a battle.
 Many are hand dyed by me.
 All are threads I use.
 You may find a similar thread twist but no two are identical.

 You will find my thread twisties in the Pintangle shop here.